 Day 1: Arrival

 In Bilbao, the hotel awaits you.
-At 5:15pm we will meet in the lobby for a tour through the world-famous Guggenheim Museum of Modern Art.
+At 5:15pm we will meet in the lobby for a tour through the world-famous Guggenheim Museum of Modern Art, which gives a great impression with its bizarre architecture.
 The evening is at your disposal.

 Overnight in Bilbao